 567—22.103(455B) Insignificant activities.
 The following are insignificant activities for purposes of the Title V application if not needed to determine the applicability of or to impose any applicable requirement.
 Title V permit emissions fees are not required from insignificant activities pursuant to 567—paragraph 30.4(2)“f.”

 22.103(1) Insignificant activities excluded from Title V operating permit application.
-In accordance with 40 CFR 70.5 (as amended through October 6, 2009), these activities need not be included in the Title V permit application.
+In accordance with 40 CFR 70.5, these activities need not be included in the Title V permit application.

 a.
 Mobile internal combustion and jet engines, marine vessels, and locomotives.